dotzenith/dotconfig/README.md

    </details>

    <details>
-   <summary><strong>Kitty</strong></summary>
+   <summary><strong>WezTerm</strong></summary>

-   > Window decorations for Kitty are turned off since I use a tiling WM.
+   > Window decorations for WezTerm are turned off since I use a tiling WM.
 You may want to adjust that setting if you're not using a tiling WM.

    </details>